-Useful details about the Conference and the destination.
+Useful information about the Conference and the Destination

 Mexico Airport (IATA: MEX, ICAO: MMMX), also known as Mexico City International Airport, officially named Benito Juárez International Airport, is the main airport serving the greater Mexico City.

 It is the busiest airport in Mexico and Latin America.

 The airport is situated 16,5 kilometres from Presidente InterContinental and 5 km (3 miles) east from Downtown Mexico City.
 Please check https://www.aicm.com.mx/en/flights for flight information.